navikt/token-support/README.md

 - Second method - A protected endpoint.
 This endpoint will require a valid token from the "employee" issuer.
 - Third method - A protected endpoint.
 This endpoint will require a valid token from one of the configured issuers.
 - Fourth method - A non-annotated endpoint.
 This endpoint will not be accessible from outside the server (will return a 501 NOT_IMPLEMENTED).
-- Fifth method - A protected endpoint.
-This endpoint will require a valid token from one of the configured issuers.
-If no valid token is found, a 302 redirect to the configured url of "loginurlemployee" will be returned.
-This is typical scenario for ui application, or for a redirect aware SPA application using this API

 ```java
 @RestController